rezbee-dev/gamedev-study/godot.md

       velocity.x = move_input * move_speed

       # takes the velocity, determines whether any collisions, and moves character
-      # moves based on velocity
+      # moves based on velocity; so should be placed after velocity is modified
       # returns true if collision or false if otherwise
       move_and_slide()
   ```